 People-power can influence change, and without public support, the surveillance of our movements and behaviour using face recognition technologies are going to increase without any checks or limitations in place.

 Your support will help Digital Rights Watch increase public awareness and create a movement that demands a society free of widespread surveillance.
-Your support will help us set up a team that will:

 Digital Rights Watch depends on donations from people like you.
 We need your support to enable us to make face recognition surveillance a focus during 2020.